-When I searched to buy an apartment in Manhattan, I did, in fact, look at many co-op apartments that lacked a doorman or had a part-time doorman.
-And, I made offers on a few of those co-ops, albeit unsuccessfully.
-However, the apartment in which I currently live was meant to be, and it just so happened to come with a 24-hour doorman, which was a real bonus.
+I live in a building with a full-time doorman, and admittedly, to some extent, I’m spoiled.
+Not that I wouldn’t consider living in a non-doorman building if I found a suitable apartment for my lifestyle.
+When I searched to buy an apartment in Manhattan, I did look at many co-op apartments that lacked a doorman or had a part-time doorman.
+And I made offers on a few of those co-ops, albeit unsuccessfully.
+However, the apartment in which I currently live.
+It was meant to be, and it just happened to come with a 24-hour doorman, a real bonus.

-1. Doormen accept UPS and FedEx packages.
+Accept UPS and FedEx packages.Accept UPS and FedEx packages.

-There’s something to be said for that extra level of security, particularly when you arrive home in the wee hours.
+There’s something to be said for that extra level of security, mainly when you arrive home in the wee hours.
 Knowing it’s less likely that any seedy character would follow you into your building, let alone up to your apartment, creates a more relaxed and secure environment to live in.

-4.You’ll have a tidier entrance.
+You’ll have a tidier entrance.You’ll have a tidier entrance.

-Remember, in a doorman building, monthly maintenance will be more expensive than in a non-doorman building.
-If affordable, however, the higher costs for a full-time doorman are well worth it.
+Remember, monthly maintenance will be more expensive in a doorman building than in a non-doorman building.
+However, if affordable, the higher costs for a full-time doorman and tipping are well worth it.